pkm158/Gears/README.txt

+When I started to create this engine, I was not that expierenced.
+Someparts of this engine are not well-constructed.
-Gears Render Engine
+I prepare to redo all my work if I have enough time Gears Render Engine
 Free to use for any purpose, open source, and great for learning shader.
 By Kemi Peng <pengsoftware@gmail.com>